Raffo24/AirTrafficControl/README.md

 ---
 * The entire structure of the project is thinked by Raffaele Ruggeri <raffaele.ruggeri.2000@gmail.com>, that worked from the build of the receiver cooling until the database extraction.
 * Instead, the entire visualization software is written by Giulio Zaghis <giulio.zaghis@gmail.com>, that worked on the code to have the best possible use experience.
-* (Both students of the high school Plinio Seniore)
+* (Raffaele and Giulio are both students of the high school Plinio Seniore)